hive-engine/steemsmartcontracts-wiki/Tokens-Contract.md

 - requires active key: yes
  - parameters:
-    - to (string): account that will see its delegation decreased/removed
+    - from (string): account that will see its delegation decreased/removed
 	- symbol (string): symbol of the token you want to undelegate
 	- quantity (string): quantity of tokens to undelegate